drchristlex/tiktok-research-tools/README.md

 **Step 1: Install Python**

 Download and install Python from [python.org](https://www.python.org/downloads/) if you do not already have it.
-Python 3.8 or higher is required.
+Python 3.8 or higher is required, but any stable release should work.

 **Step 2: Download this tool**